GitJuski/Linux-servers/h5-GJ(In progress).md

 ![74](Screenshots/5/74.png)

-Finally I exited with exit and destroyed the machine.
+Finally I exited with exit and destroyed the machine (Karvinen 2024).

 ![75](Screenshots/5/75.png)